 Jackie Robinson was one of the greatest trailblazers in sports history.
 He’s well known for a certain iconic “first” – but his entry into Major League Baseball was just one of many things Robinson did before anyone else.
-Jan.
-31, 2017, marks what would have been his 98th birthday, and we’re celebrating by remembering all of his historic firsts.
-We’ll start with one very famous fact.
+As we celebrate Robinson by remembering all of his historic firsts, we’ll start with one very famous fact.

 First black player in Major League Baseball.
 In 1945, Robinson was playing on Negro League team the Kansas City Monarchs.
 When he was approached about playing for the Brooklyn Dodgers’ farm team, the Montreal Royals, Robinson was initially skeptical, worrying that they were looking for “a Negro who is afraid to fight back.”
 But he was convinced to join the Royals for the 1946 season, and he saw great support from the people of Montreal, who flocked to the stadium in unprecedented numbers.
 The very next season, he was called up to the majors, becoming the newest Brooklyn Dodger and the first black player in MLB history.

 First Rookie of the Year.
 When Major League Baseball created the Rookie of the Year award in 1947, Robinson was the first player to receive the honor, thanks to a vote by the Baseball Writers Association of America.
 Forty years later, the award was renamed the Jackie Robinson Award.

 First black MVP.
 In 1949, Robinson was named the National League’s Most Valuable Player, after working in the off season to improve his batting average from .296 to .342.
 That same year, he was the starting second baseman in the All-Star Game.
 It was the first to include black players, but Robinson wasn’t the first and only black All-Star – joining Robinson as the first African American All-Stars were Roy Campanella, Don Newcombe and Larry Doby.